oscarfasanchez/gmshflow/README.md

 ## License

-This project is licensed under the XXX License.
+This project is licensed under the MIT License.